pingmuralihub/beagleboneslearn/debian_arm/kernel_compilation_steps.md

 install GParted Partition Editor application from the app center GParted Partition Editor

-Gparted works fine with VMware ubunt but it is not working when ubunt running as external hard drive after 2 days of headache and different approach found that disk is great in buit tool
+Gparted works fine with VMware ubunt but it is not working when ubuntu running as external hard drive after 2 days of headache and different approach found that disk is great in-buit tool
    # Issue with Gpart:
     A. you can create fat16 boot primary partition but it is not showing in lsblk and cannot mount /media/murali/BOOT

 Select the usb device of the sd card by using following command sudo dmesg